 The History Place - This Month in History

 "Lady Bird" Johnson was born in Karnack, Texas (as Claudia Alta Taylor) on December 22, 1912.
-She is the widow of Lyndon Baines Johnson, 36th U.S. President.
-She was a very smart businesswoman who managed the family finances while her husband concerned himself with politics.
-She used an inheritance from her parents to purchase a radio station in Austin.
-The LBJ Company, Inc., eventually owned several radio and television stations, a bank, large real-estate holdings, and other properties, all of which were placed in a trust when LBJ became vice president in 1960.
-During her time as First Lady, she engaged in a popular campaign to "beautify America," encouraging people not to litter and to respect nature.
+She was a very sharp businesswoman who managed the family finances while her husband Lyndon concerned himself entirely with politics.
+She used an inheritance from her parents to purchase a radio station in Austin, Texas.
+The LBJ Company, named for her husband, eventually owned several radio and television stations, a bank, large real-estate holdings, and other properties, all of which were placed in a trust in 1960 when LBJ became Vice-president under President John F. Kennedy.
+On November 22, 1963, she stood beside her husband on board Air Force One when he was sworn in as the 36th President following the assassination of President Kennedy.
+As First Lady, she was gracious and widely respected, and engaged in a popular public service campaign to "Beautify America," encouraging citizens not to litter and to respect nature.